dwbapst/recipes/recipes/fake_beef_stew_from_ara.md

-Fake Beef Stew
+# Fake Beef Stew

+## Ingredients
+- Carrots, potatoes, onions, garlic
+- Olive oil, salt, rosemary, thyme, black pepper
+- 2 cups water with 2 tsp Fake Beef Better Than Bouillon
+- 2 bay leaves, a few chopped shallots, cayenne or chipotle
+- 1 cup red wine or stout
+- Mushrooms
+- Seitan

+## Directions
-Carrots, potatoes, onions, garlic in an oven proof dish.
-Coat lightly with oil, salt, rosemary, thyme, and black pepper.
-Cover with foil.
-Roast at ~400F.
-Ever so often shake the pan.
-You want things fairly well caramelized.
+1. Preheat oven to ~400°F. Place carrots, potatoes, onions, and garlic in an ovenproof dish.
+Coat with oil, salt, herbs, and pepper.
+Cover with foil and roast, shaking occasionally, until caramelized.

-While this is going on get your crock pot going on medium with about 2 cups of water with 2 teaspoons of Fake Beef Better then Bullion added in.
-Toss in 2 bay leaves, a couple of chopped shallots, and a little cayenne.
-I used chipotle instead.

-When the roasted veggies are done pull out the pan.
-They should be lightly burnt.
-Deglaze with 1 cup of red wine or one cup of stout.
-Toss all this into the crock pot.
+2. In a crock pot on medium, add water with bouillon, bay leaves, shallots, and cayenne/chipotle.
+3. Deglaze the roasted veggies with wine/stout, add to crock pot.

-In a skillet slice your mushrooms and brown on both sides.
-Add to crock pot.
-Let simmer away.
+4. Brown sliced mushrooms in a skillet and add to crock pot.

-Near the last hour of cooking brown your seitan in a pan with some oil.
-Toss into the stew.
+5. In the last hour, brown seitan and add to stew.

-*You don't need a crock pot.
-This can all be done stovetop a well.

-** You can thicken this with a roux and make a fake meat pie too!!!!

-* For tastier seitan pour fake beef broth over the seitan after it's browned and reduce the sauce
+6. Optional: Thicken with a roux for a fake meat pie.
+For tastier seitan, pour fake beef broth over it after browning and reduce.

+*Can be done stovetop as well.